haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 ### Best Practice of Protein-Peptide Docking

 For completeness, we also carried out a **full-scale docking run** using the optimal settings for peptide docking recommended.
 We generated 1000 models per peptide conformer (3000 in total for three conformations), employed **RMSD-based clustering** with a cutoff of 5, and extended the MD phases (e.g., 2000 steps during the high-temperature TAD and first cooling stage, and 4000 steps during the subsequent cooling stages).
 This configuration gave a slight improvement in model diversity and interface quality compared to the reduced-sampling run.
-The results of this 3000-model run are provided under the `runs` directory as `run_bp_capri`.
+The results of this 3000-model run are provided under the `runs` directory as `run_bp`.

 **Higher sampling** and longer simulations are most beneficial when the correct binding pose is unknown, when restraints are derived from predicted rather than experimental data, when the peptide is highly flexible, or when there could be multiple binding sites.
 In our case, the difference was modest because the restraints were high-confidence and targeted a single known binding interface; the reduced-sampling run (**~333 models per conformer**) still produced results very similar to those of the larger run.